pmalhaire/askBarrel/article.md

     )
     to an instance `m3` of `M` having a type `b` inside

-- a `replacement` function writem `>>`
+- a `replacement` function written `>>`
     from
       a monad instance `m1` of `M` having `a` type inside a monad instance `m2` of `M` having `b` type inside to
       a monad instance `m3` of `M` having `b` type inside

-The goal of monad is to chain operations allowing any to fail whithout having to define the failure case for each as in this classical pyramid of doom :
+The goal of monad is to chain operations allowing any to fail without having to define the failure case for each as in this classical pyramid of doom :

 if success a